PurpleKingdomGames/indigo-website/indigodocs/quickstart/hello-indigo.md

 graphic.moveBy(10, 0)
 ```

 Every time that code is run, it will increment the graphic's x position by 10.
-Great! our games runs at 60 frames per second (FPS) so we're going to move at a velocity of 600 pixels per second.
+Great!
+Our games runs at 60 frames per second (FPS) so we're going to move at a velocity of 600 pixels per second.
 Or are we?

 The problem is the frame processing times vary, meaning that at _best_ you'll get 60 FPS / 600 pixels movement, but more likely your frame rate will fluctuate, peaking at 60 and occasionally dropping lower, maybe for a minor GC pause, maybe because you suddenly had a massive bit of processing to do for your game or just just started drawing more stuff on the screen.